gurnec/btcrecover/TUTORIAL.md

 ## Typos ##

 This next feature also expands the number of passwords that need to be tried.
 It’s an attempt to guess possible typos you may have inadvertently made while first typing in the password, although it can be useful for other purposes too.
 It’s enabled with the `--typos #` command line option (with `#` replaced with a count of typos).
 With this option, you tell *btcrecover* up to how many typos you’d like it to add to each password (that’s generated from the rules above), along with a list of different types of typos you’d like it to test, and it goes through all possible combinations for you (including the no-typos-present possibility).
-Here is a summary of the basic types of typos:
+Here is a summary of the basic types of typos along with the command line options which enable each:

  * `--typos-capslock` - tries the whole password with caps lock turned on
  * `--typos-swap`     - swaps two adjacent characters